 Can my student have a roommate of the opposite gender?

 Can my student have overnight guests?

-Your student can have guests visit at any time, but guests of the opposite gender may not stay overnight.
+Your student can have guests visit at any time and guests of the opposite gender may stay overnight.
 Overnight guests must be in compliance with the roommate agreement and university housing guest policy.
 All overnight guests must be registered with the hall office and may only stay overnight for three nights.
 Windward Commons on the Armstrong Campus is the only residence hall where guests must be checked in and out at the front desk of this community.

 Can my student move if he/she does not like his/her roommate?

 Depending on available space and after every effort has been made to resolve the conflict between your student and his/her roommate, yes, your student can move.

 Can my student stay on campus during holidays?